 After the plants have established a strong root system you may not need to water as much.
 Over-watering causes mildew on leaves, encourages slugs and causes poor root development all of which weakens the plant’s immune system against diseases and infestations.

 Tomatoes are princesses in the garden they really do not like to dry out.
 Even watering is important while fruit is setting or they will get blossom end rot.

 Just because the tomatoes need more frequent watering doesn’t mean the whole garden needs to be watered at the same time.
-Mulching helps tomatoes.
+Mulching tomatoes will prevent blossom end rot.